-- 1. Research that examines various legal options in response to climate change (See IV.
-Legal Questions and Alternative Mechanisms). - 2.
-Research that responds to increased risk factors such as fire, drought, floods, avalanches, glacial lake outbursts to support disaster management plans for properties. - 3.
-Socio-economic research, such as cost-benefit analysis, valuing the economic losses from climate change and contingent valuation, as well as research into the impacts of climate change on societies, particularly traditional ones or in sites such as cultural landscapes where the way of life contributes to the OUV.
+- 1. Research that responds to increased risk factors such as fire, drought, floods, avalanches, glacial lake outbursts to support disaster management plans for properties. - 2.
+Socio-economic research, such as cost-benefit analysis, valuing the economic losses from climate change and contingent valuation, as well as research into the impacts of climate change on societies, particularly traditional ones or in sites such as cultural landscapes where the way of life contributes to the OUV. - 3.
+Research into the nature and sources of other stress factors (e.g. pollution, sedimentation, deforestation, poaching) impacting on properties, which can greatly reduce their resilience to the impacts of climate change.

 These provide the foundation for capacity building for adaptive management among site managers and will receive high priority.
-In addition, there are specific research priorities for natural and cultural properties which are detailed in the Annex 1.
+In addition, specific research priorities for natural and cultural properties are detailed in the Annex 1 and States Parties will work with appropriate partners to support and fund these research needs.